-This chapter is one of three that describe the failed attempt by Bilaam to curse the people of Israel.
-His plan is foiled by Hashem, and instead of a curse, Bilaam utters a reluctant compliment, “There is a people that dwells apart, not reckoned among the nations.”
+This chapter is one of three that describe the failed attempt by Balaam to curse the People of Israel.
+His plan is foiled by Hashem, and instead of a curse, Balaam utters a reluctant compliment, “There is a people that dwells apart, not reckoned among the nations.”
 For better or for worse, the Jews have always been set aside from among the nations and singled out for special treatment.
 Today, Israel receives a disproportionate amount of coverage by the media, most of it negative.
-However, we must recognize the inherent lesson of this solitude: the people of Israel have been singled out for a holy purpose.
+However, we must recognize the inherent lesson of this solitude: the People of Israel have been singled out for a holy purpose.
 They were chosen by Hashem to remain faithful to Him and to fulfill the biblical mandate of teaching His truths to the world.
 While for most of history, the Jewish Nation has indeed been an isolated “people that dwells apart,” that reality began to change with the establishment of the State of Israel.
-For the first time, millions of non-Jews have started to stand together with the People of Israel, rejecting the curse of Bilaam.1 comment
+For the first time, millions of non-Jews have started to stand together with the People of Israel, rejecting the curse of Balaam.2 comments

 12 He replied, “I can only repeat faithfully what Hashem puts in my mouth.”

 יב וַיַּעַן וַיֹּאמַר הֲלֹא אֵת אֲשֶׁר יָשִׂים יְהֹוָה בְּפִי אֹתוֹ אֶשְׁמֹר לְדַבֵּר׃

 13 Then Balak said to him, “Come with me to another place from which you can see them—you will see only a portion of them; you will not see all of them—and damn them for me from there.”